shawngraham/wretched-generator/example-game/README.md

-# The Cave - Example Game Configuration
+# What Lies Beneath - Example Game Configuration

 This directory contains a complete example of how a game would be configured in the Wretched & Alone Game Generator system.
 These files demonstrate the separation of concerns between content, mechanics, and presentation.